dionkoeze/cq/sac/context.md

 ```

 ## Leaving contexts
 When a client decides to leave a context the `config` can update its state.
 The associated client id is provided.
+This method is called before the leave request is replied to.
+Leaving a context triggers updating the membership status.

 It's expected to not throw exceptions!